linkedin/dustjs/guides/dust-helpers.md

 ## Installing Helpers

 Officially supported helpers are bundled separately in the `dustjs-helpers` library.
 After the dustjs-linkedin library is loaded, follow the same instructions in the [Getting Started guide](/guides/getting-started/) to install `dustjs-helpers`.
-If you are cloning or downloading from GitHub, you can find the helpers in the [dustjs-helpers repository](https://github.com/linkedin/dustjs-helpers).
+If you are cloning or downloading from GitHub, you can find the helpers in the <a href="https://github.com/linkedin/dustjs-helpers" target="_blank">dustjs-helpers repository</a>.

 If you are using Node.js, then the following `require` statements will ensure you have the needed Dust modules available.